Glyph: Glyphs, graphemes and characters

 Older models of typewriters required the use of multiple glyphs to depict a single character, as an overstruck apostrophe and full stop to create an exclamation mark.
 If there is more than one allograph of a unit of writing, and the choice between them depends on context or on the preference of the author, they now have to be treated as separate glyphs, because mechanical arrangements have to be available to differentiate between them and to print whichever of them is required.

 In computing as well as typography, the term character refers to a grapheme or grapheme-like unit of text, as found in writing systems (scripts).
 In typography and computing, the range of graphemes is broader than in a written language in other ways too: a typeface often has to cope with a range of different languages each of which contribute their own graphemes, and it may also be required to print non-linguistic symbols such as dingbats.
 The range of glyphs required increases correspondingly.
 In summary, in typography and computing, a glyph is a graphical unit.

+Representative glyph

+In material about a grapheme, the author must select one of the range of glyphs that could be used for it, without intending to convey any implication that it is the "correct" one.
+This choice is called a representative glyph.